mathyjokes/ApartmentList.com/README.md

   3) Cleaning, restructuring, and supplementing apartment listings to include added features like distance from the White House, number of rooms, etc
   4) Visualizing the data and conducting some initial exploration to learn more about the data limitations
   5) Extracting parts of speech from building descriptions to understand key amenities
-  6) Creting a random forest model to predict rental prices
+  6) Creating a random forest model to predict rental prices

 ### Ok, let's drop in